 And, using WebEx Events and other platforms, we produced webinars and participated in the webinars of partner organizations speaking directly to hundreds of PPP borrowers in live broadcasts.

 Moving from the lending phase of PPP to the application for loan forgiveness did not lessen the need for communication.
 In fact, the government’s multiple revisions to PPP rules and forgiveness guidance only exacerbated the confusion and increased the need for clear communication.

 Customers Bank remained firm in its commitment to transparent, timely communication.
 As early as May, even before the initial borrowers had reached their 8-week covered period, we created a webpage with FAQs and resources to help plan for the forgiveness application.
 Beginning in July, we initiated weekly PPP Loan Forgiveness Updates.
 In these email messages, we shared what we knew and fully admitted to what we did not know.
 As Congress debated the possibility of statutory forgiveness for smaller borrowers, we shared our insights and confessed our confusion from conflicting reports.

-I invite you to visit our resource page where you can see the content we offer, review our guidance, and even watch the recording of our latest PPP Loan Forgiveness seminar.
 We invite your comments and your ideas: what could we have done differently or better?
 What approach did you take?
 How can we all work together to communicate more effectively and better serve America’s small business community at its time of need?

 At Customers Bank, we know, “We’re all in this together.”